startxfr/sxapi-core/docs/resources/couchbase.md

 # SXAPI Resource : couchbase

 This resource allow you to interact with a couchbase Enterprise Server Cluster.
 Based on [Couchase NodeJS SDK 2.1.8](http://developer.couchbase.com/documentation/server/4.1/sdks/node-2.0/introduction.html).
-This resource can be used using ```require('/app/core/resource-couchbase)``` in your own modules.
+This resource can be used using ```require('/app/core/resource').get('resource-id')``` in your own modules.
 You can then use one of the [availables methods](#available-methods).
 Couchbase resource also come with [various entrypoints](#available-endpoints) ready to use in your API.

 ## Resource configuration

 ### **Config parameters**

--   `class` **string** Must be resource-couchbase for this resource
+-   `class` **string** Must be resource/couchbase for this resource
 -   `cluster` **string** URL of the couchbase cluster to use.
 You have to give the full URL, with protocol (http or https) and port number (must be 8091) .
 If you wan to reach a cluster on the same machine, please use docker host IP (like 172.17.x.x).
 Example : http://172.17.42.1:8091
 -   `bucket` **string** Bucket to use for this resource.
 If you need to connect to several bucket, you'll have to create several resources
 -   `password` **string** Password used for this bucket